Richard Gough

 Charles Richard Gough (born 5 April 1962) is a Scottish former professional footballer who played as a defender.

 Gough played in the successful Dundee United team of the early 1980s, winning the Scottish league title in 1982–83 and reaching the European Cup semi-final in 1984.
 Gough joined Tottenham Hotspur in 1986 and captained them in the 1987 FA Cup Final.
 He then moved to Rangers and captained them to nine successive Scottish league titles.
 He subsequently had spells with Kansas City Wizards, Rangers again, San Jose Clash, Nottingham Forest (on loan) and Everton.

 He won 61 international caps for Scotland and played in the finals of three major tournaments.

 Gough had a brief spell as manager of Livingston.
 He is currently an ambassador for Rangers.

 Early life

-Born in Stockholm, Sweden to a Scottish father (former Charlton Athletic player Charlie Gough) and a Swedish mother, Gough grew up in South Africa.
-He went to school at King Edward VII and Highlands North High School in Johannesburg, and began his career playing with the Wits University club.
+Richard Gough was born in Stockholm, Sweden, to a Swedish mother.
+His father (former Charlton Athletic player Charlie Gough), was from Hillington in Glasgow.
+Richard's paternal grandfather was from Dennistoun.
+Gough's parents met when she worked in London as a nurse.
+The family relocated in 1965 to South Africa where Richard grew up.
+He attended King Edward VII and Highlands North High School in Johannesburg.
+He began his career playing with the Wits University club.